launchflow/launchflow/docs/src/app/docs/get-started/next-js/page.md

 import { unstable_noStore as noStore } from "next/cache";

 export default function Home() {
-  // We use noStore here to allow us dynamic access of runtime environment variables.
+  // We use noStore here to allow us dynamic access of runtime environment variables (e.g. process.env.LAUNCHFLOW_ENVIRONMENT).
   // If you don't need this feature you should remove this.
   // See: https://nextjs.org/docs/app/building-your-application/configuring/environment-variables#runtime-environment-variables
   noStore();